Global School Alliance

 Earlier this year, we started a second partnership with Shakespeare Primary School, Fleetwood, UK.

 Since 2012, we have been working as partners with Amandeus Abendroth Gymnasium, a secondary school based in Cux Haven (near Hamburg) in Germany and Birla High School.
 This partnership won the prestigious Robert Bosch grant to work on a project on environment and culture in 2013-14.
-The project, our three schools undertook, related to the study of endangered animals in both countries.
-This also involved exchange visits by teachers and students.

 Our school, in collaboration with the Hope Foundation headquartered in Ireland, has had exchange visits of teachers and students with various schools in that country.